Associate Degree in Radiography

 - Students will demonstrate professional communication skills in the clinical setting.

-- Perform radiographic examinations on pediatric, adult and elderly individuals who present with a variety of challenges.
+- Perform radiographic examinations on pediatric, adult and elderly individuals who present a variety of challenges.

 - Utilize a variety of radiographic and image processing equipment in a variety of clinical settings.

 - Utilize appropriate radiation protection techniques for patients and personnel.

 - Deliver appropriate patient care in a variety of clinical situations.

 - Demonstrate attention to clerical detail relative to all aspects of clinical examinations, including archiving, filing and retrieval of images.

 - Interact professionally and competently with other health care personnel.

 - Communicate to patients the basic procedural details of special imaging modalities such as interventional angiography, mammography, CT and MRI.

 - Be eligible to apply for the American Registry of Radiologic Technologists’ examination in diagnostic radiography.